joshuaker/css-exercises/flex/04-flex-information/README.md

 ### Self Check

-- All items are centered on the page (horizontally, not vertically).
+- All items are centered on the page (horizontally, not vertically). v
-- The title is centered on the page.
+- The title is centered on the page. v
-- There is 32px between the title and the 'items.'
+- There is 32px between the title and the 'items.' v
-- There is 52px between each item.
+- There is 52px between each item. v
-- The items are arranged horizontally on the page.
+- The items are arranged horizontally on the page. v
-- The items are only 200px wide and the text wraps.
+- The items are only 200px wide and the text wraps. v
 - The item text is centered.